FreeJ1nG/os222/links.md

 ## Week 2
 1. [Vim Cheat Sheet](https://monovm.com/blog/vim-cheat-sheet/)<br>
 Lots of helpful vim shortcuts.
-Should definitely check it out if you feel like vim is a hadicapped text editor.
+Should definitely check it out if you feel like vim is a handicapped text editor.

 2. [Askubuntu](https://askubuntu.com/)<br>
 Pretty helpful forum for ubuntu and alike.
 Pretty much a stackoverflow for ubuntu :).